 Impacts of the Client Data Act on Kanta Services

-The Act harmonises the provisions on information management in healthcare and social welfare.
-It includes, among other things, the previous Client Data Act, which entered into force on 1 November 2021.
-The new Act harmonises and clarifies, for example, client and patient data sharing and the processing of patient data recorded in social welfare services.
+The Client Data Act harmonises the provisions on information management in health care and social welfare.
+The Act also harmonises and clarifies matters such as client and patient data sharing and the processing of patient data recorded in social welfare services.

 Information about the Kanta Services means providing the client with information about the Kanta Services and about how their data is processed in health care and social welfare services, along with how the client can have a say in how their data is shared.
 This information is provided because the client has the right to know about the use of their client and patient data and about any changes in the way their data is processed.
 Before patients and clients can have a say in how their data is shared, they must be provided with information about the Kanta Services.